 “Whoever eats my flesh and drinks my blood lives in me and I live in that person” (Jn 6:56).

 “As the living Father sent me and I draw life from the Father, so whoever eats me will also draw life from me” (Jn 6:57).

-Jesus sometimes identifies himself (or someone else, e.g., John the Baptist or St. Paul identify him) as an entity like the lamb of God, or light, love, peace, the resurrection, etc. An example is seen in the gospel according to John where Jesus says, “I am the Way, the Truth and the Life” (Jn 14:6).
+Jesus sometimes identifies himself (or someone else, e.g., John the Baptist or St. Paul identify him) as an entity like the lamb of God, or the good shepherd, or light, love, peace, the resurrection, etc. An example is seen in the gospel according to John where Jesus says, “I am the Way, the Truth and the Life” (Jn 14:6).
 This is different from saying, “I show the way, I proclaim the truth, I give life.”
 Jesus is telling us that to find the way we have to walk along him, to know the truth we need to know him, to have life we must live in him and let him live in us.